KingCueio/Survival-Commands-in-IRPH/README.md

        - This command allows you to see the lists of who has the most money.
      - /blocklocker [line number] [IGN]
      - /blacksmith or /bs
+       - This command displays a GUI of A look alike anvil but you can combine the Same Level of CE to upgrade.
      - /coords on/off
        - This command will display the coordinate of the player as long as the player has the coords toggled.
      - /suicide